COVID-19 in Latin America and the Caribbean

 SALUD URBANA EN AMÉRICA LATINA (SALURBAL) PROJECT

-SALURBAL researchers are tracking the COVID-19 pandemic in Latin American countries.
-A new online dashboard developed by the SALURBAL project allows visitors to view changes in the number of confirmed cases and number of COVID-19 deaths in Latin American countries and compare the progress of the pandemic across countries.
+SALURBAL researchers are tracking the COVID-19 pandemic in Latin American countries, cities, and neighborhoods.
+The online dashboard developed by the SALURBAL project allows visitors to plot trends of COVID-19 cases and deaths as well as to map these outcomes at various geographic levels: country, city, and sub-city in Latin American countries and compare the progress of the pandemic across countries.

 Pan American Health Organization